Investing in the Future - Middlefork School

 What is the proposed solution?

-A partial rebuild and comprehensive renovation of Middlefork School, balancing modernization, fiscal responsibility, and continuity of instruction.
+A partial rebuild and comprehensive renovation of Middlefork School would improve safety and security as well as balance modernization, fiscal responsibility, and continuity of instruction.

 Were alternative solutions considered?